genesis-release-r-ccs/genesis_website/_tutorials/genesis_tutorial_2.3_2022.md

 Check the PSF file as well.
 In the header section, you will find "`first NTER`" and "`last CTER`".
-Here, "`first NTER`" indicates that the N-terminus of PROA has been capped with NH~3~^+^.
+Here, "`first NTER`" indicates that the N-terminus of PROA has been capped with NH<sub>3</sub><sup>+</sup>.
-If you look at the CHARMM topology file, you will see that "`NTER`" is defined as a patch residue (PRES) that creates an NH~3~ group at the N-terminus.
+If you look at the CHARMM topology file, you will see that "`NTER`" is defined as a patch residue (PRES) that creates an NH<sub>3</sub> group at the N-terminus.
-Similarly, the C-terminus has been capped with COO^--^ using the patch residue "`CTER`".
+Similarly, the C-terminus has been capped with COO<sup>-</sup> using the patch residue "`CTER`".
 In the section right after that, you can also see detailed information about all the atoms, including residue name, atom name, type, charge, and mass for each atom.
 In the middle section, the bond connectivity is defined.
 There are 864 covalent bonds in the system, and the bonded atoms are defined by the indices of the neighboring atoms (e.g., [1-5], [2-1], and [3-1] pairs are corresponding to "N-CA", "HT1-N", and "HT2-N" bonds, respectively).
 Lists of angles and dihedral angles are also defined in the same manner.
-These lists are used for Σ~bonds~, Σ~angles~, and Σ~dihedrals~ in the equation in [Tutorial 2.2](/tutorials/genesis_tutorial_2.2_2022/).
+These lists are used for Σ<sub>bonds</sub>, Σ<sub>angles</sub>, and Σ<sub>dihedrals</sub> in the equation in [Tutorial 2.2](/tutorials/genesis_tutorial_2.2_2022/).

 ```bash
 # View the PSF file